Lecture Notes in Cosmology: The Boltzmann equation

 \end{ex}

 \hrulefill

 The particle number $na^3$ is conserved.
-This is an expected result since we have considered a collisionless Boltzmann equation, i.e. absence of interactions and thus no source of creation or destruction of particles.
+This is an expected result since we have considered $df/d\lambda = 0$.
+Hence, the particle number is conserved either because there are no interactions and thus no source of creation or destruction of particles, or because we are in equilibrium.

-Weighing Eq.~\eqref{boltzeqp} with the energy and integrating in the momentum space we get:
+Weighing Eq.~\eqref{boltzeqp} with the energy and integrating in momentum space, we get:

 \hrulefill

 \begin{ex} Integrate by parts the above equation and show that it becomes: